richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

    - Go to `File -> Settings -> Plugins`.
    - In the search bar, type `Azure Toolkit for IntelliJ` and click on the search result.
    - Click on `Install` and wait for the installation to complete.
    - Restart IntelliJ IDEA to complete the installation.

+7. **Choose your project SDK in IntelliJ IDEA**:
+   - Open IntelliJ IDEA.
+   - Go to `File -> Project Structure -> Project`.
+   - In the Project SDK dropdown, select the JDK 11.
+If it's not listed, click on `New -> JDK` and navigate to the location where you installed JDK 11.
+   - Click `OK` to apply the changes.
+   -
 10. **Create a new Azure Functions project**: Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
    - In IntelliJ IDEA, click on `File -> New -> Project`.
    - In the new window, select `Azure Functions` under `Azure` on the left panel.